-Turn the throttle up slowly until you hear the Quantum SystemTM come on.
-You will hear Start Up sounds and lights will turn on.
+Turn the throttle up slowly until you hear the Quantum

+SystemTM come on.
+You will hear Start Up sounds and the steam Dynamo revving up as the headlight turns on.

 Continue to turn up the throttle voltage until the locomotive starts to move in Forward.
 The Directional Lighting will turn on.
 The locomotive will start out slowly due to special Quantum Inertial ControlTM that resists rapid increases or decreases in speed.